Thelma Todd: Death

-On the morning of Monday, December 16, 1935, Todd was found dead, wearing a mauve and silver gown, mink wrap and expensive jewelry, in her chocolate-colored 1934 Lincoln Phaeton convertible inside the garage of Jewel Carmen, a former actress and former wife of Todd's lover and business partner Roland West.
-Carmen's house was approximately a block from the topmost side of Todd's restaurant.
+On the morning of Monday, December 16, 1935, Todd's body was discovered inside her chocolate-colored 1934 Lincoln Phaeton convertible.
+Her Lincoln was parked inside the garage at the home of Jewel Carmen, wife of Roland West.
+Todd was wearing a mauve and silver gown, mink wrap and expensive jewelry, Carmen's house was approximately a block from the topmost side of Todd's restaurant.
 Her death was determined to have been caused by carbon monoxide poisoning.
 West is quoted in a contemporaneous newspaper account as having locked her out, which may have caused her to seek refuge and warmth in the car.
 Todd had a wide circle of friends and associates and a busy social life.

 Police investigations revealed that she had spent the previous Saturday night (December 14) at the Trocadero, a popular Hollywood restaurant, at a party hosted by entertainer Stanley Lupino and his actress daughter Ida.
 She had a brief but unpleasant exchange there with her ex-husband, Pat DiCicco.
 However, her friends stated that she was in good spirits and were aware of nothing in her life that suggested a reason for her to commit suicide.
 She was driven home from the party in the early hours of December 15 by her chauffeur, Ernest O. Peters.

 LAPD detectives concluded that Todd's death was accidental, the result of her either warming up the car to drive it or using the heater to keep herself warm.
 A coroner's inquest into the death was held on December 18, 1935.
 Autopsy surgeon A. P. Wagner testified that there were "no marks of violence anywhere upon or within the body" with only a "superficial contusion on the lower lip."
 There are informal accounts of greater signs of injury.
 The jury ruled that the death appeared accidental, but recommended "further investigation to be made into the case, by proper authorities."

 A grand jury probe was subsequently held to determine whether Todd was murdered.
 After four weeks of testimony, the inquiry concluded with no evidence of foul play.
-The case was closed by the Homicide Bureau, which declared the death "accidental with possible suicide tendencies."
+The case was closed by the Homicide Bureau, which declared the death "accidental with possible suicide tendencies".
 However, investigators found no motive for suicide, and Todd left no suicide note.

-Todd's memorial service was held at Pierce Brothers Mortuary at 720 West Washington Blvd in Los Angeles.
+Todd's memorial service, which drew large crowds to view the open casket, was held at Pierce Brothers Mortuary at 720 West Washington Blvd in Los Angeles.
 The body was cremated.
 After her mother's death in 1969, Todd's remains were placed in her mother's casket and buried in Bellevue Cemetery in her hometown of Lawrence, Massachusetts.